tcarlson25/Social-Media-Unifier/README.md

 ##### Facebook Setup

+\*\* NOTE \*\* - Facebook removed the ability for a user to make posts within another application by using the *publish_actions* permission as well as getting a user's timeline.
+A new way of posting is not yet supported by this application.
+Please continue to create the facebook app to allow for the social media application to run smoothly (disregarding Facebook)
 * Create a new Facebook application [here](https://developers.facebook.com/apps)
 * Once the App is created, add the following product
 	* **Facebook Login**
-		* Fill in *Site URL* with your Heroku app's url under the *Tell Us about Your 			Website*
+		* Fill in *Site URL* with your Heroku app's url under the *Tell Us about Your 			Website* as well as the *Privacy Policy URL*
 		* On the left column, click on *Settings* under the new Facebook Login product
 		* Under *Valid OAuth Redirect URIs*, type in your Heroku app's url with the 			following appended to the end of your url: '/users/auth/facebook/callback'.
 For 		example, if your Heroku app's url is 'https://test-app.herokuapp.com', the url 			you would enter as a Redirect URI would be 'https://test-app.herokuapp.com/users/auth/facebook/callback'
 		*  Go to *Settings* --> *Basic*, and get your App ID and App Secret